FreeRCT/FreeRCT/developer_documentation/data_format.rst

    0        4      1-                  Magic string 'CSPL'.
    4        4      1-                  Version number of the block.
    8        4      1-                  Length of the block excluding magic string, version, and length.
-  12        2      1-     tile_width   Zoom-width of a tile.
+  --        2      1-2    tile_width   Zoom-width of a tile.
-  14        1      1-     type         Type of the platform, see `Roller coaster tracks`_.
+  12        1      1-     type         Type of the platform, see `Roller coaster tracks`_.
-  15        4      1-     ne_sw_back   Background platform sprite of the NE to SW direction.
+  --        4      1-2    ne_sw_back   Background platform sprite of the NE to SW direction.
-  19        4      1-     ne_sw_front  Foreground platform sprite of the NE to SW direction.
+  --        4      1-2    ne_sw_front  Foreground platform sprite of the NE to SW direction.
-  23        4      2-     se_nw_back   Background platform sprite of the SE to NW direction.
+  --        4      2-2    se_nw_back   Background platform sprite of the SE to NW direction.
-  27        4      2-     se_nw_front  Foreground platform sprite of the SE to NW direction.
+  --        4      2-2    se_nw_front  Foreground platform sprite of the SE to NW direction.
-  31        4      2-     sw_ne_back   Background platform sprite of the SW to NE direction.
+  --        4      2-2    sw_ne_back   Background platform sprite of the SW to NE direction.
-  35        4      2-     sw_ne_front  Foreground platform sprite of the SW to NE direction.
+  --        4      2-2    sw_ne_front  Foreground platform sprite of the SW to NE direction.
-  39        4      1-     nw_se_back   Background platform sprite of the NW to SE direction.
+  --        4      1-2    nw_se_back   Background platform sprite of the NW to SE direction.
-  43        4      1-     nw_se_front  Foreground platform sprite of the NW to SE direction.
+  --        4      1-2    nw_se_front  Foreground platform sprite of the NW to SE direction.
+  13        4      3-     bg           Background images (reference to an FSET block).
+  17        4      3-     fg           Foreground images (reference to an FSET block).
-  47                                   Total length of the block.
+  21                                   Total length of the block.
 =======  ======  =======  ===========  ================================================================

 The direction of a platform is the same as the movement direction of a coaster train.